 Garden share schemes are arrangements between private householders and match those with surplus space with those who need growing space.
-Other forms of home growing such as individual gardening and growing in window may be less social but still have many health and environmental benefits.
+Other forms of home growing such as individual gardening and growing in window may be less social but still have a number of health and environmental benefits.